dracoventions/TWCManager/docs/PolicyCustomization.md

 - `allowed_flex`:  If the available current is reduced below the minimum for charging, continue to supply the minimum.
 Only useful for policies where the charge amps vary.
+- `webhooks`:  An object containing desired webhooks for the policy.
+See above.

 ### Policy Values